aba122/MME-Unify/README.md

 [[📝 Homepage](https://aba122.github.io/MME-Unify.github.io/)]

 </div></font>

-# A Comprehensive Benchmark for Unified Multimodal Understanding and Generation

 **[2025/02/10]** 🔥 We are proud to open-source **MM-Unify**, a comprehensive evaluation framework designed to systematically assess U-MLLMs.
 Our benchmark includes: